Preparing A Proposal

 - Give a description of the research methodology, including the number of participants, apparatus, procedures, etc.

-- For research proposal submissions, include a description of the statistical analysis techniques to be employed.
+- Describe the statistical analysis techniques to be employed.

 - Provide a timeline for all major milestones associated with the project proposal.